Mosazghi/os/ch5/ch5.md

 ![external-frag](assets/external-frag.png)

-**Internal Fragmentation**: when a process is allocated more memory than it needs
+**Internal Fragmentation**: when a process is allocated more memorythan it needs

 ### Bitmap